9th Annapurna 100, Saturday 10th October 2015

 The Annapurna 100’s got big mountain views, forests trails, village culture and it’s probably the only ultra race where you get a tikka on your forehead at 20 km and a khata around your neck.
-It’s Nepal’s original ultra-trail race with great 50, 70 and 100 km courses.
+It’s Nepal’s original ultra race with 50 and 100 km courses.

 Listen to an interview with cricketer Ian Botham here (MP3 6MB)

 On October 31st 1995 Sir Ian Botham, world-renowned cricketer, with Jan Turner and Ramesh Bhattachan, started the first 100 km race.
 Twelve local runners proved that a run from Pokhara to Poon Hill and back was possible in less than 12 hours.
 The route normally would take an average trekker five days.
 The winner took 11 hours 55 minutes.

 After many editions of the race, it is now a point-scoring qualification race for the UTMB.